aidswidjaja/study/offline.md

 1. **Clone the repository:**
 ```
 cd DIRECTORY-NAME
-    # replace DIRECTORY-NAME-HERE with the directory where you want to store the contents
+    # replace DIRECTORY-NAME with the directory where you want to store the contents
     # or leave empty for user root directory
     # (i.e C:\Users\Adrian and Jacinta on Windows
     # and ~/Macintosh HD/Users/Adrian on Mac are your root directories)